-MySQL for PCF provides a relational database-as-a-service for developers that is fully compatible with MySQL.
+MySQL for Pivotal Platform provides a relational database-as-a-service for developers that is fully compatible with MySQL.
 Developers get self-service access to a database, designed to fit today’s automated developer workflows.
-Operators can enjoy the automation and sophisticated integration of the service into the Pivotal Cloud Foundry platform.
+Operators can enjoy the automation and sophisticated integration of the service into Pivotal Platform.

 Provide Self-Service Access to Developers